cslab/csspin/tdocs/plugin_guideline.md

 When did right, the user should be able to copy the issued command lines, drop them into the terminal and achieve the same results.
+Moreover, to have the output layed out consistently, the plugins are discouraged to write to standard output stream directly via `print` & Co; instead, use according spin APIs (`echo`, `info`, `warning`, `error`, `die`).

+This principle applies to the rest of spin APIs too; this makes for `consistent behavior across the plugins.
+E.g. prefer `spin.rmtree`to`shutil.rmtree`.

+## Prefer spin APIs

+To offer consistent behavior, plugins should prefer using spin API to similar APIs from the standard libraries and packages.
+E.g. prefer `spin.rmtree` to `shutil.rmtree`.

 ## Performance; Memoizing